JaguarFD/we-guide/docs/02-basics/01-quick-start.md

 sidebar_position: 1
 ---

+import Title from '@site/src/components/TitleComponent';

 # Quick start guide

-Wild Eyes is a cloud-based platform for managing, analyzing and sharing camera trap data.
+<Title/> is a cloud-based platform for managing, analyzing and sharing camera trap data.
 The platform is full of features and tools to help you process images and derive meaninful insights.
 If you're just getting started, here's a quick overview of some of the most important things for you to know.

 ## Create an account